beisdog/onlinecv/README.md

 * after that start the Rest client by following the instructions here: https://github.com/beisdog/onlinecv-vaadin.git)

 ## Using Mongo DB as Backend
-* If you want to play with Mongo DB:
+* if you want to play with Mongo DB:
  * install Mongo DB on mac:
   * `brew install mongo`
  * start mongo: